세상 모든 정보

 Several strategies can be considered to prevent and support histrionic personality disorder.

-Parents should provide their children with a sense of security and safety, demonstrating acceptance and understanding of emotional expression.
+Parents should provide their children with a sense of stability and security, and demonstrate acceptance and understanding of their emotional expressions.

 (2) Mental Health Education

-Providing mental health education in schools and homes can help children and adolescents learn how to manage their emotions appropriately.
+Providing mental health education in schools and homes allows children and adolescents to learn how to manage their emotions properly.

 8. Conclusion